 Molecular mechanisms of metabolic syndrome and atherosclerosis

 Our problem-oriented cardiovascular disease research will focus on the role of novel risk markers beyond the lipids, high blood pressure and other conventional risk factors in the development of metabolic disturbances and atherosclerosis.
+We study factors influencing cardiovascular disease in a long-term follow-up.
 The project will utilize methodologically molecular and clinical epidemiology (cohort studies), clinical physiological measurements, metabolic analyses, molecular biology, genetic experiments as well as cell biology approaches.
-Population-based cohort (OPERA), initiated in early 90's consisting of 1045 subjects, have been utilized.
-Total mortality and hospital events have been followed up to 2014 and survivors have attended follow-up measurements.

-We will explore the role of metabolic and environmental risk indicators as predictors of Type 2 diabetes and cardiovascular morbidities.
+We will explore the role of metabolic and environmental risk indicators as predictors of Type 2 diabetes and cardiovascular morbidities and mortality.
 In addition, clinical risk markers such as liver fat and fibrosis accumulation, ambulatory blood pressure characteristics, renal function and impaired autonomic regulation of cardiovascular system as well as genetic risk indicators will be studied as potential predictors of events.
-These studies should provide molecular and genetic information to help us to identify subjects susceptible to Type 2 diabetes and cardiovascular disease but also make it possible to develop new clinical tools.
+These studies should provide molecular and genetic information to help us to identify subjects susceptible to cardiovascular disease and Type 2 diabetes but also make it possible to develop new clinical tools.